ABAtanasov/GalerkinSparseGrids.jl/TermDefinitions.md

 							fnumber uniquely determines one of the k such basis functions

-"multilevel"				A vector of D numbers specifying the resolution along each of D dimensions variable name: "levels"
+"multi-level"				A vector of D numbers specifying the resolution along each of D dimensions variable name: "levels"

-"multiplace"				A vector of D numbers specifying a specific interval product given a multilevel variable name: "places"
+"multi-place"				A vector of D numbers specifying a specific interval product given a multilevel variable name: "places"

-"multinumber"				A vector of D numbers specifying a specific product of galerkin basis functions for variable name: "fnumbers"	each interval associated with the interval product obtained from (levels, places)
+"multi-fnumber"				A vector of D numbers specifying a specific product of galerkin basis functions for variable name: "fnumbers"	each interval associated with the interval product obtained from (levels, places)